-• Where a child has been harmed, is at risk of harm, or is in immediate danger we will make a referral to Children's Services

-- At the point of referral to Children's Services we will generally inform parents or carers, unless there are compelling reasons not to (if informing a parent or carer is going to put the child at additional risk).
-Any such decision will be made with the support of Children's Services. - If a referral is made Children's Services will then make enquiries to determine whether any of the children involved are in need of protection or other services. - Where statutory assessments are appropriate we will work alongside, and cooperate with, the relevant lead social worker.
+- Where a child has been harmed, is at risk of harm, or is in immediate danger we will make a referral to Children's Services - At the point of referral to Children's Services we will generally inform parents or carers, unless there are compelling reasons not to (if informing a parent or carer is going to put the child at additional risk).
+Any such decision will be made with the support of Children's Services. - If a referral is made, Children's Services will then make enquiries to determine whether any of the children involved are in need of protection or other services. - Where statutory assessments are appropriate, we will work alongside, and cooperate with, the relevant lead social worker.
 Collaborative working will help ensure the best possible package of coordinated support is implemented for the victim and, where appropriate, the alleged perpetrator(s) and any other children that require support. - We will not wait for the outcome (or even the start) of a Children's Services investigation before protecting the victim and other children in school.
-It is important for our school to work closely with Children's Services (and other agencies as required) to ensure any actions we take do not jeopardise a statutory investigation. - In some cases, Children's Services will review the evidence and decide a statutory intervention is not appropriate.
-We will be prepared to refer again if we believe the child remains in immediate danger or at risk of harm.
-If a statutory assessment is not appropriate, we will consider other support mechanisms such as early help, specialist support and pastoral support. - All concerns, discussions, decisions, and reasons for decisions will be recorded
+It is important for our school to work closely with Children's Services (and other agencies as required) to ensure any actions we take do not jeopardise a statutory investigation.

+• In some cases, Children's Services will review the evidence and decide that a statutory intervention is not appropriate.
+We will be prepared to refer again if we believe the child remains in immediate danger or at risk of harm, referring to the escalation policy if still not in agreement with the decision.